taikutaiku

 Beyond their direct utility, the built-in plugins collectively demonstrate every surface the plugin system supports:

-• Sidebar, bottom, and background panels (Agent Monitor uses sidebar, Event Log uses bottom, Chat Notifier uses a background panel)
+• Sidebar, bottom, and background panels (for example File Browser and Music Player use sidebars, Event Log uses a bottom panel, Chat Notifier uses a background panel)

 • Toolbar actions with icons (all visible plugins register toolbar buttons)

-• Hotkeys (Agent Monitor, Event Log, and Music Player register keyboard shortcuts)
+• Hotkeys (Event Log and Music Player register default shortcuts)

 • Event subscription and broadcasting (Event Log subscribes to all events, Music Player broadcasts playback state)